HurDuhwan/2025-1_BCI_Project/README.md

 ---

-## Data Preparation
+## 📁 Dataset & Preprocessing

+- **Dataset**: BCI Competition IV Dataset 2a (9 subjects, 4 motor imagery classes: left hand, right hand, feet, tongue)
+- **Sampling rate**: 250 Hz
+- **Channels used**: 22 EEG channels (EOG channels excluded)
+- **Trial window**: 2s to 6s within each 7.5s trial
+- **Preprocessing pipeline**:
+  - Band-pass filtering (8–32 Hz) using a 4th-order Butterworth filter
+  - Exponential moving standardization (for improving SNR)

-- Download the BCI Competition IV 2a dataset and place it in the `Datasets/` directory.
+> Download the official dataset from the [BCI Competition IV website](http://www.bbci.de/competition/iv/) and place it under the `Datasets/` directory.

-- If you have preprocessed or converted data, place it in the same directory as required by the code.
+After preprocessing, each subject’s data is stored in its own folder.
+Each folder contains:

+- `training.mat`: source domain data used for training
+- `evaluation.mat`: target domain data used for evaluation

+The directory structure should look like this:

+Datasets/
+├── A01/
+│ ├── training.mat
+│ └── evaluation.mat
+├── A02/
+│ ├── training.mat
+│ └── evaluation.mat
+...
+└── A09/
+├── training.mat
+└── evaluation.mat

+> ⚠️ **Note**: This repository does **not** include scripts to convert raw `.gdf` or `.edf` files.
+> You must manually preprocess the raw EEG data using tools such as **MNE-Python** or **MATLAB**, including filtering, epoching, and normalization.

 ---